The Enrollment Process

 The exact definition of economic “hardship” varies with each Patient Assistance Program.
 Most Prescription Assistance Programs adhere to a formula related to the Federal Poverty guidelines.

-If your income is around 200% below the Federal Poverty guidelines, then you will most likely qualify.
+If your income is below 400% of the Federal Poverty guidelines, then you will most likely qualify.
 The qualifying income levels for the most current year are outlined below.

 Qualifying for Enrollment for Prescription Assistance

 The Rx Helper’s enrollment process is very quick and easy.
 We ask a few qualifying questions to make sure that you are available for the appropriate patient assistance program.